jon-jacky/Piety/test/edsel/README.md

 features that are not present in *ed*: display functions and window management commands.

+The names of some scripts are made from the sequence of commands they contain, for example *lio2o1xn.edsel*.

 When you execute an *.ed* or *.edsel* script, you can see the window contents update as the test runs.
 Each command echoes in the scrolling command region, followed by a short delay so you can observe its effect.
 The